Closing Costs Explained

 So what exactly are prorations?
 Simply put, they are property taxes, HOA dues, or any other recurring fees associated with the property that are paid in arrears (AKA paid after the fact).

-This can get even ore complicated if you escrow your taxes.
+This can get even more complicated if you escrow your taxes.
 Be sure to check with your lender to see how much is held in your escrow account.
-Hopefully those funds can off-set much of the tax burden.
+Hopefully, those funds can offset much of the tax burden.

 Regardless of where this stands, just remember you have to pay all property taxes for the time period you own the home.
 There's no real way around this, but it can significantly impact the amount of money you owe/receive at closing.